Invasion of Corsica (1794): Siege of Bastia

 The French had retreated across the Serra mountains to Bastia, evading Corsican forces stationed to block their withdrawal.
 This began the second stage of the invasion, targeting Bastia.
 The planned attack on the town was delayed by an extended squabble between Hood and Dundas over prosecution of the blockade which resulted in Dundas' resignation and replacement by Colonel Abraham D'Aubant in March.
-The attack did not therefore take place until 4 April, when a force of 1,450 British troops under Colonel William Villettes and Captain Nelson landed north of the town.
+The attack did not therefore take place until 4 April, when a force of 1,450 British troops under Colonel William Villettes and Nelson landed north of the town.
 Hood stationed the main body of the British Mediterranean fleet just off the harbour, maintaining the blockade through an inshore squadron under Benjamin Caldwell.
 On 11 April a naval attack on the town was driven off by the town's batteries and the small frigate HMS Proselyte was sunk.

-For 14 days the town was bombarded from batteries Moore erected on heights overlooking the defences, Hood impatient for a surrender from the French commander, Lacombe-Saint-Michel.
-On 25 April he ordered D'Aubant to storm the town, but the army commander refused, and Hood resolved instead to starve the defenders out.
+For 14 days the town was bombarded from batteries Moore erected on heights overlooking the defences, Hood impatient for a surrender from the French commander, Jean-Pierre Lacombe-Saint-Michel.
+On 25 April he ordered D'Aubant to storm the town, but the colonel refused, and Hood resolved instead to starve the defenders out.
 On 12 May Lacombe-Saint-Michel escaped from the town to return to France, and ten days later, with food reserves depleted and nearly a quarter of the garrison sick or wounded, his deputy Antoine Gentili surrendered to Hood offshore.
 The terms of the surrender allowed the French forces safe passage back to France and were highly controversial with the Corsicans, who protested strongly but were ignored.

 In the aftermath of the surrender of Bastia, Paoli agreed terms with Hood for British control of Corsica and on 1 June national elections were held, the island's parliament sitting on 16 June for the first time and announcing a new constitution.
 Paoli's deputy Carlo Andrea Pozzo di Borgo was named president and Elliott became acting viceroy.
 The constitution offered wide male suffrage, biennial elections and strong executive powers firmly held by Paoli through Pozzo di Borgo, but within weeks government had broken down in bickering between Elliott and Pozzo di Borgo over Corsican persecution of French supporters still living on the island.